 Do your research and collect images that inspire you to help develop your scheme, and consult kitchen design specialists to make sure you consider all possibilities, when it comes to style and space planning.

 Consider activities beyond cooking, suggests David Vine, kitchens project leader at Ikea: ‘Do you need a work area, or a place to socialise?
 A place for pets or for laundry?
-Look out for smart kitchen solutions that will help you design a functional yet beautiful space.’
+Look out for smart kitchen storage solutions that will help you design a functional yet beautiful space.’

-Finalise your design
+6. Finalise your kitchen design

 From DIY warehouses to bespoke kitchen companies, kitchen design specialists are there to help you with planning your scheme and usually supply drawings so that you can fully visualise your transformed space.
-You’ll need to select your fittings and finishes, including cabinetry, worktops, appliances, lighting, flooring, tiling and splashbacks.
+You’ll need to select your fittings and finishes, including cabinetry, worktops, appliances, kitchen lighting, kitchen flooring, tiling and splashbacks.

 ‘Ensure that you employ a qualified tradesperson to fit your kitchen, and for any gas and electric work,’ advises Michael Burke of Homebase.